Mobius-Line/pr_sissi_sentiment_model_google-cloud-functions/README.md

-Ml model for positive and negative text understanding
+Ml model for positive and negative text understanding which deployment in GCP and using cloud functions